joseavr/cheat-sheets/flask/Flask Project 4.md

 - Users can change to dark theme or ligth theme
 - Used Ligth theme and Dark theme icon from Bootstrap
 - Used `form post` to save the theme mode of an user in the database (header.html)
-- Each user has their own theme, modified User in models.py
+- Each user has their own theme, modified User class in models.py
 - The chosen theme is applied for all pages
 - When user log out and log in, the page will load the theme they left from previous session
 - For this implementation, used inline JS code (script tag) , `current_user` field, and inline CSS (style tag) in header.html